Are Christians going to Heaven?

+Are Christians destined for heaven on Christ Second Return?
 This is one of the enigma of the Christian experience, but how so?
 The bible does speaks of heaven, but does it say that's where humans go when they die?
-Paul spoke of the saints being forever with the Lord, but did he say where?
-Being with the Lord, yes but does this means in heaven?
-How many times have you heard people say they're going to heaven?
+Or will go when Christ return?
+Where does it say that heaven is the reward of the faithful?
+Paul the noted New Testament preacher spoke of the saints being forever with the Lord, but did he say where?
+Was Paul indicating saints will be with the Lord at a particular place?
+Being with the Lord is clearly his vision, yes but does this mean in heaven?
+How many times have you heard people say they're going to heaven when they die?
 They upholds the view, having been indoctrinated to believe this concept.
 Many die with the firm belief that when they awake on the resurrection morning, they will awake in heaven.
 Or that after death their souls rest in heaven awaiting the final rapture.
 But from where does this concept originate?
 Certainly, with so much to gain or to loose, we need to know the answer, and convincingly?
 Or do we?
 With so much hanging on to our faith, is it not right that we have an unambiguous answer?

 Examine some of the following concepts that prevails among church groups: